Frojd/Wagtail-Pipit/docs/working-with-wagtails-routable-pages.md

 Wagtail has a feature called routable pages which lets you serve different type of content from one page, it does this by letting you add custom routes onto a page.

-We won't go into detail on how routable pages work since the [Wagtails documentation on routable pages](https://docs.wagtail.io/en/v2.11.1/reference/contrib/routablepage.html) already does a excellent job, this guide will rather show you how to implement them in Pipit.
+We won't go into detail on how routable pages work since the [Wagtail documentation on routable pages](https://docs.wagtail.io/en/v2.11.1/reference/contrib/routablepage.html) already does a excellent job, this guide will rather show you how to implement them in Pipit.

 ## Guide